farcrycore/plugin-raygun/README.md

 # Raygun Error Handling Plugin

-> Only for use with the **FarCry Commercial License**.
-Do not distribute this code base to users on the GPL (open source) version of the FarCry platform.
+> Distributed under the LGPL license; compatible with both the open source and commercial licenses of FarCry Core

 [Raygun.io](http://raygun.io/) is a SaaS solution for aggregating error logging, and providing reporting, notification and escallation.
 The plugin works by